cdavisj/cse15l-lab-reports/lab-report-4-week-8.md

 # Introduction
 Three different tests will be used for two different implementations of the markdown parse program.
 The two programs being used today are [my groups implementation](https://github.com/cdavisj/markdown-parse) and [another groups implementation](https://github.com/floatboat/markdown-parse) which we reviewed previously.
-Following is the file snippets in which I will be testing here.
+Following is the file snippets in which I will be testing here, as well as a rendered preview showing us where links are actually registered based on the markdown language.

 ### Snippet 1
 ```